junyimn/bank-app/README.md

 <h3> About </h3>

-<p>The bank application allows user to upload a name and an ID to access thier made-up bank account.
+<p>The bank application allows user to upload a name and an ID to access thier fictional bank account.
 Once within your account you are able to: </p>

 <ul>
   <li>A. Check balance</li>